 8. Earthlings – This one is extremely hard to get through, but if you consume meat, dairy, wear animal skins (leather, fur, wool), or watch movies that use live animals, why not see where all these products come from?
 If you can’t watch the undercover imagery, than why are you supporting these industries with your money?

 9. Chasing Coral – I will never look at coral the same way again – it’s an AMAZING species.
 This documentary explains how climate change is affecting our oceans and destroying coral reefs.
 It made me extremely sad, but more motivated than ever to reduce my carbon footprint.
 Bottom line: imagine what happens to your body when its temperature raises two degrees – you get a fever and feel like death.
 That is what happens to our oceans when it raises two degrees, expect worse – the coral dies.
-This is horrible because coral reefs are basically the rain forests of the ocean – without them, millions of species are fucked.
+This is horrible because coral reefs are basically the rain forests of the ocean – without them, millions of species are screwed.

 We can all do better.
 These documentaries are a great place to start.
 The world is bigger than you and your desires – we’re all trying to fill some sort of void, and unfortunately many people try to fill it with profit, money, materialistic objects.
 Try filling it with love, with nature, memories, and conviction.
 We all have an impact on this earth and its beings – tread lightly, live simply.